-A) How to prevent the accidental occurrence of fabrication/falsification of images/data and the plagiarism of texts
+A) How to prevent the accidental presence of fabrication/falsification of images/data and the plagiarism of texts

-The outcome of the verification will be communicated to the scientist who requested it in the form of a technical report that will allow her/him to correct any such undesirable elements or to revoke her/his consent to appearing among the authors.
+The outcome of the verification will be communicated to the researcher who requested it in the form of a technical report that will allow him/her to correct any criticalities identified or to revoke the consent to be included among the authors.

-At the same e-mail address, it is also possible to request ethical advice concerning the attribution of the status of co-author of a scientific article under submission.
+To request verification, please write to the e-mail address email@example.com, enclosing in the request the documentation to be examined.
+The same e-mail address can be used to request ethical advice regarding the attribution of the status of co-author of a scientific article in the process of submission.

 B) How to report a case of research misconduct

-Reports of alleged research misconduct, adequately documented, can be submitted in the following ways:
+Reports of alleged research misconduct, duly documented, can be submitted in several ways:

 - by writing to the Committee at the following e-mail address: firstname.lastname@example.org

-Research Ethics and Bioethics Committee of the CNR,
+Research Ethics and Integrity Committee of the CNR,

 Via dei Taurini, 19 - 00185, Rome